Snowboard-Austria's Haemmerle takes back-to-back gold in men's cross

 Reigning bronze medallist Omar Visintin of Italy, 36, was knocked out in the first elimination round.

 Brothers Aidan and Jonas Chollet of France had shots at the podium.
-Aidan, 21, landed fourth and Jonas, 17, was sixth.
+Aidan Chollet, 21, landed fourth and Jonas Chollet, 17, was sixth.

-Jonas said he tried to offer encouraging words to his older brother after the event.
-Aidan led the last race until the final bend and then missed out on the medals.
+Jonas Chollet said he tried to offer encouraging words to his older brother after the event.
+Aidan Chollet led the last race until the final bend and then missed out on the medals.

 Nick Baumgartner, at 44 the event's oldest rider, finished in seventh spot, an improvement from his 10th place finish four years ago.
 He is competing in his fifth Olympics.